MohammadAsheel/stu/README.md

-# Student API - Sahil
+# Student API - Asheel

 ## How to Run Locally
 1. Run `npm install`